gaultier/blog/speed_up_your_ci.md

 - Parallelize all the things!
 Some tools do not run tasks in parallel by default, e.g `make` and `gradle`.
 Make sure you are always using a CI instance with multiple cores and are passing `--parallel` to Gradle and `-j$(nproc)` to make.
 In rare instances you might have to tweak the exact level of parallelism to your particular task for maximum performance.
 Also, `parallel` is great for parallelizing tasks.
 - Avoid network accesses: you should minimize the amount of things you are downloading from external sources in your CI because it is both slow and a source of flakyness.
 Some tools will unfortunately always try to 'call home' even if all of your dependencies are present.
 You should disable this behavior explicitely, e.g with Gradle: `gradle build --offline`.
 - In some rare cases, you will be bottlenecked on a slow running script.
 Consider using a faster interpreter: for shell scripts, there is `ash` and `dash` which are said to be much faster than `bash`.
 For `awk` there is `gawk` and `mawk`.
 For Lua there is `LuaJIT`.
 - Avoid building inside Docker if you can.
 Building locally, and then copying the artifacts into the image, is always faster.
-It only works under certain constraints, of course: same OS, architecture, and a portable artifact format such as `jar`.
-This, or your toolchain supports cross-compilation.
+It only works under certain constraints, of course:
+    * same OS and architecture, or
+    * a portable artifact format such as `jar`, and not using native dependencies, or
+    * your toolchain supports cross-compilation

 ## A note on security